merenlab/merenlab.org/data/micr-obs-future/index.md

 In this `config file`, we will
 - replace `"samples_txt": "samples.txt"` with `"samples_txt": "samples_raw.txt"`
 - turn off everything besides
-   - `idba_ud` (needs to be on to trick snakemake, but we're not acually running it, because when submitting the job we tell it to stop after gzipping),
+   - `idba_ud` (needs to be on to trick snakemake, but we're not actually running it, because when submitting the job we tell it to stop after gzipping),
    - `iu_filter_quality_minoche` (and set threads to 4), and
    - `gzip_fastqs`
    - `anvi_script_reformat_fasta` (needs to be on for anvi'o not to complain but is not used here)